Salmon Fishing With Marshmallows

 Marshmallows and Fish Safety

-Marshmallows are safe for both fish and humans.
+Marshmallows are safe for both fish and humans to consume.
 Their cost-effectiveness and availability contribute to their popularity as salmon bait.

 Comparing Marshmallows to Other Salmon Baits